openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api/legacy-model-optimizer-extensibility/[legacy]-model-optimizer-extensions/[legacy]-optimizer-extractor.rst

    The code described here has been **deprecated!** Do not use it to avoid working with a legacy solution.
 It will be kept for some time to ensure backwards compatibility, but **you should not use** it in contemporary applications.

    This guide describes a deprecated TensorFlow conversion method.
-The guide on the new and recommended method, using a new frontend, can be found in the  :doc:`Frontend Extensions <openvino_docs_Extensibility_UG_Frontend_Extensions>` article.
+The guide on the new and recommended method, using a new frontend, can be found in the  :doc:`Frontend Extensions <../../../../openvino-extensibility/frontend-extensions>` article.

 Model Optimizer runs specific extractor for each operation in the model during the model loading.

 There are several types of Model Optimizer extractor extensions:

 1. The generic one, which is described in this article.
 2. The special extractor for Caffe models with Python layers.
-This kind of extractor is described in the :doc:`Extending Model Optimizer with Caffe Python Layers <openvino_docs_MO_DG_prepare_model_customize_model_optimizer_Extending_Model_Optimizer_With_Caffe_Python_Layers>` guide.
+This kind of extractor is described in the :doc:`Extending Model Optimizer with Caffe Python Layers <../[legacy]-extending-model-optimizer-with-caffe-python-layers>` guide.

 Generic extension provides a generic mechanism for the operation extractor applicable for all frameworks.
 Model Optimizer provides the ``mo.front.extractor.FrontExtractorOp`` class as a base class to implement the extractor.
 It has the ``extract`` class method, which gets the only parameter ``Node``, which corresponds to the graph node to extract data from.
 The operation description in the original framework format is stored in the attribute ``pb`` of the node.
 The extractor goal is to parse this attribute and save necessary attributes to the corresponding node of the graph.
 Consider the extractor for the ``Const`` TensorFlow operation (refer to the ``extensions/front/tf/const_ext.py`` file):